Gothic-Modding-Community/gmc/docs/zengin/anims/AniEventBlocks.md

 *eventPFXStop (45   1)
 ```
 Morph mesh animations
-> Heads are animated using morph meshes, this feature is not used as much in the original game, but Chronicles of Myrtana uses it quite a lot.
-I hope to write about morphMesh animation too in the future.
+> ⚠ Heads are animated using morph meshes and whilst this feature is almost never used in the original game, Chronicles of Myrtana uses it plenty.
+I intend to dedicate separate section to `morphMesh` animation in the future.

 ```dae
 *eventMMStartAni (14	"T_HURT")